 - Presents evidence-based practices that have been shown to improve safety and continuity of care for patients during this transition.

-- Provides recommendations specific to both inpatient and outpatient providers.
+- Provides recommendations specific to both inpatient and outpatient organizations and providers.

 To facilitate the adoption of the report's findings, the Action Alliance also developed the following: